andrewhwaller/jesus-law-session-4/slides.md

 * Exclusion primarily applies to holy spaces, i.e., Jerusalem or possibly other walled cities.

 <!--
+* Josephus understands Moses's commands as applying in some way to "the city", but this isn't applicable to all communities everywhere.
+    * Furthermore, the type of separation mentioned is specifically explained with reference to practices pertaining to corpse impurity, which involved temporary separation followed by purification.
-* This rabbinic text describes how the situation of the wilderness camp was mapped onto the post-conquest land of Israel.
+* Sifre Numbers describes how the situation of the wilderness camp was mapped onto the post-conquest land of Israel, i.e., the "camps" translate into different zones within Jerusalem.
     * This view wasn't universal, since the Qumran sect, for example, viewed their community as a replacement for Jerusalem and thus subject to the same regulations.
 * Further, m.
 Kelim 1:7 describes "walled cities" as subject to exclusion for those with *lepra* and corpses, but this would pertain to specific cities that had walls prior to the conquest.
 * None of these situations apply to Jesus's interactions with lepers.
 -->